zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 ## Troubleshooting

+### Breakpoints added after debugging starts don't get hit

+Breakpoints can be added either before starting a debug session or when another breakpoint is hit.
+This is a limitation from delve which doesn't allow interacting with the target process without pausing/stopping it.

+The feature to pause the debugging program is being tracked in [issue number 978](https://github.com/Microsoft/vscode-go/issues/978).

 ### Cannot find Delve debugger at ...
 Ensure it is in your "GOPATH/bin" or "PATH".

 Like the error message says, the extension cannot find `dlv`.
 Remember, the debug adapter cannot read the VS Code settings.